Fidelto/Whatsapp-bot-in-nodejs/README.md

 # Whatsapp-bot-in-nodejs
 # What you just have to do is to install install the Whatsapp-web.js library in your terminal;
-To install it use this command: npm instal Whatsapp-web.js;
+To install it use this command: npm install whatsapp-web.js;
 # Second, install qrcode-terminal using this command;
 npm install qrcode-terminal;
  # After installing whatsapp-web.js  and qrcode-terminal, you just have to create a root folder for your project, which you should call WhatsappBot for example;